HFXLegion/HighDigitSAMs-Ultimate-Compilation/README.md

 - Fixed bug with maximum shooting range of SAM Sites
 - Fixed bug with disappearance of SA-10B (S-300PS) 30N6 TR when destroyed
 - Fixed bug SA-21 (S-400) complex not working with 92N6E mast track radar
+- Fixed SA-22 (Pantsir-SM) crazy recoil
+- Fixed SA-17 (Buk-M2) TELAR not firing
 - Added liveries for some SAMs
-- Added launch sounds for all missiles (actually TELs, to be more precise)
+- Added launch sounds for all missiles
 - Added engine sound for all vehicles (exclude masts)
 - Added radar sounds for all SR
 - Added SA-20B (S-300PMU-2) mast TR